 But behind the scenes, the business community was engaged in its own anxious discussions about how the election and its aftermath might unfold.
 The summer's racial-justice protests had sent a signal to business owners too: the potential for economy-disrupting civil disorder.
-"With tensions running high, there was a lot of concern about unrest around the election, or a breakdown in our normal way we handle contract the state of the state cwanteried release at Federal Harding for patience and confidence as votes were counted.
+"With tensions running high, there was a lot of concern about unrest around the election, or a breakdown in our normal way we handle contentious elections," says Neil Bradley, the Chamber's executive vice president and chief policy officer.
+These worries had led the Chamber to release a pre-election statement with the Business Roundtable, a Washington-based CEOs' group, as well as associations of manufacturers, wholesalers and retailers, calling for patience and confidence as votes were counted.